 Pandora's Actor has become her shoulder to cry.
-She would speak to him almost every day, since in her life.
+She would speak to him almost every day of her life.
 Outside of Yggdrasil, she was alone.

 "I got a book from a rude person today.
 Something about reincarnation and time.
 Well, guess what!
 It's bogus!
 Hahaha!"
 Galadriel smiled at him.

 And just like many times before, Pandora's Actor didn't reply.

 "Well, it was hard to read.
 I needed some help.
 Still, it is all nonsense reincarnation, the possibility of being reborn somewhere else in a different world or time.
 Yeah, such an absurd idea."

 Galadriel sighed as she contemplated the idea of it.
 To be reborn in a better place.
 Far away from here.
 It sounded too good to be true.